"Do it for Babydog" vaccine lottery didn't get the job done

 Her personal experience has been reflected in a number of studies, both in the U.S. and elsewhere, proving the efficacy of guaranteed financial incentives — not just a small chance of winning — in getting HIV patients into sustained, long-term care.

-For one month between May and June, West Virginia offered a similar program: $100 savings bonds or gift cards to all 16-35 year olds who had been vaccinated.
+For one month between May and June, West Virginia offered a similar program: $100 savings bonds or gift cards to all 16-to-35-year-olds who had been vaccinated.
 Two weeks into the giveaway, Justice announced that over 20,000 young people had registered, but his office stopped giving updates on that number by the time the program ended just weeks later.

 The messenger matters